-Revision Facial Surgery
+Revision Cosmetic and Plastic Surgery

 Revisional eyelid and facial surgery, blepharoplasty, and eye bags treatment are most often done to correct excessive or unsightly scarring, inadequate cosmesis, excessive (or incomplete) fat or skin removal, under or over correction, incomplete eyelid closure, severe dry eye symptoms, excessive tearing, corneal scarring or vision problems, ptosis, ectropion, rounding of the outside corner of the eye, or alteration in the shape of the eye.
 The surgical plan must be individualized and meticulous, the surgical technique critical, the surgical performance exquisite, if the patient is to achieve the results he or she is seeking.

 Depending on when the surgery was performed, I counsel waiting for possible improvement and continued patience.
 Under no circumstances will I see patients who are less than one year out from their cosmetic or plastic surgical procedure.
 Only if the patient has waited sufficient time from the first procedure, is mentally and physically ready to undergo a second procedure, or if the health of the eye, face, or the patient’s vision is at risk, do I consider intervening sooner.
 And most importantly, I listen very closely to what the patient hopes any additional surgery will accomplish.
 I will only take on such a case if I am confident that I will be able to address the patient’s concerns and accomplish that which they hope I will achieve.